 The applicant's legal standing was very weak, but it was granted by the Constitutional Court.
-The applicant, who was a student, relied solely on the desire to become president and was inspired by the Mayor of Solo, Gibran Rakabuming.
-The applicant's legal standing statement is also contained in only three pages.
+The applicant, who is a student, only relied on the applicant's desire to become president and was inspired by the Mayor of Solo, Gibran Rakabuming.
+The applicant's legal standing statement is also only contained in 3 pages.
 The Applicant did not clearly explain the constitutional losses.
 The basis of the loss is only based on the applicant's admiration for Gibran Rakabuming as the Mayor of Solo, who cannot become a presidential candidate due to the enactment of the provisions of Article 169 letter q. of the Election Law.
 Election Law.
-This argument certainly has no direct relationship with the applicants.
-If this petition is filed by Gibran, the constitutional loss is clear because it is directly experienced as a petitioner.
+This argument certainly has no direct relationship with applicants.
+If this petition is filed by Gibran, constitutional loss is clear because it is directly experienced as a petitioner.
 The explanation of constitutional loss also does not touch on alternative requirements related to elected officials or elected officials proposed by the applicant.
-This means that the loss is not connected to the petition or the reason for the petition; therefore, the legal standing is weak.
+This means that the loss is not connected to the petition and the reason for the petition; therefore, the legal standing is weak.
 However, the Constitutional Court, which is usually strict in examining legal standing, seemed to soften it by accepting the applicant's legal standing.
-The applicant was not old enough to be a candidate for the regional head.
-He thoughe was-neither-a-regional head, and nor wasthough he wasBudd THEN a member of thelegislature, nor a candidate.
+The applicant was not old enough to be a candidate regional head.
+He was neither a regional head nor a member of thelegislature nor a candidate.
 However, the Constitutional Court easily gave him a free pass to fulfil the requirements of becoming an applicant.
-What a shameful consideration and insult to common sense!
+What is a shameful consideration and insult to common sense?
 (Perludem, 2023).

 Several parties also reported alleged violations of the Code of Ethics by constitutional judges related to this decision.
-In this decision, the Constitutional Court should prioritize the judicial restraint approach because the article tested in the decision is included in the open-legal-policy norm.
+In this decision, the Constitutional Court should prioritize the judicial restraint approach because the article tested in the decision is included in the open legal policy norm.